nooblk-98/noobwrt-custom-feeds/README.md

 ## Contribute Your Packages

 Do you have a favorite custom package?
 We'd love to have it here!
 Feel free to submit a pull request and add your custom packages to this repository.

+## Arcadyan AW1000 5G Openwrt Project

+You Can see the project via : [AW1000](https://github.com/nooblk-98/noobwrt-arcadyan-aw1k)